Welcome to Tenerife festivals... The heart warming smiles given to the Tenerife holiday home insider are typical for the people of the island.

 Look at the small wagon with 2 oxen.
 It's a tiny one.

-You see a young woman approaching one of the beasts.
-She was not shy during this Tenerife Romeria.
+young woman approaching one of the beasts.
+She was not shy during this Tenerife Romeria of Realejo Alto that has now become a rather important tourist event.

 Traces of Romeria celebration music and musical instruments prove the touch of Guanche influence in them.
 The rhythmic clapping of the Chacas give that rather exotic impression most.
 Usually, they are used by the women.